gboor/x86asmban/README.md

 # ASMBan
 A pure 16-bit x86 assembly implementation of Sokoban, complete with animations and audio.
+This functions like a bootloader and works without an operating system.
+It can be booted in an emulator from within an OS.
 It uses [Mode 13h](https://en.wikipedia.org/wiki/Mode_13h) to draw in 320x200 pixels and uses a 256-colour palette.

 ## Why does this exist?